zvada/technology/docs/documentation/style-guide.md

 Links
 -----

-Use site-relative (`/software/development-process`) instead of document-relative (`../software/development-process.md`) links.
-This will allow us to easily search for links and move documents around in the future.

 !!! danger "Avoid document relative links"
     Document-relative links to other pages have changed in MkDocs 1.0.0 in a backwards-incompatible way.
     Please convert any document-relative links to site-relative links before updating the `doc-ci-scripts` submodule.

+- Links to internal pages should not have the `.md` extension
+- Use site-relative (`/software/development-process`) instead of document-relative (`../software/development-process`)
+  links.
+  This will allow us to easily search for links and move documents around in the future.

 ### Section links ###